Selangor F.C.: Crest and colours

 The original emblem that was first created in 1936 as a result of the merger between the Selangor Football Association (SFA) and Selangor Association Football League (SAFL), containing the symbol of wildebeest.
 In the early 1970s, the FA Selangor symbol was replaced with the flag and coat of arms of Selangor and the lettering was written in Malay.
 The colour characteristics symbolize Bravery for red and Royalty for yellow.
 Both of these colors are linked to the state flag which follows the identity of Selangor.
 The logo is then completed by featuring the state's blazon on the top of it.

+In July 2026, Selangor FC updated its crest to commemorate its historic role in the founding of the Malaya Cup and the club's inaugural match against Penang on 20 August 1921 in Kuala Lumpur.
+The new design replaced "1936" with "1921", honoring the year the original Selangor state team was established to compete in Malaya's first national football tournament.
+The year 1936 had previously signified the founding of the Football Association of Selangor, which managed the team until 2020.
+The remainder of the crest remained unchanged.

 Kits

 From the 1970s onwards, the Selangor team kit was manufactured by various companies including Admiral, Puma, Adidas, Lotto, Kappa and Joma.
 Since 2014, the Selangor kit has been sponsored by the government of Selangor under the names of six state government corporations.